 Mercury's Grand Marquis is a six-passenger, rear-wheel-drive sedan with a V-8 engine and traditional body-on-frame construction.
 The Grand Marquis competes with other full-size sedans such as the Chevrolet Impala, Chrysler 300 and Buick Lucerne.

-Lightweight hydroformed steel sections are used for the front rails of the full-perimeter frame.
-Measuring 212 inches long overall, the Grand Marquis rides a 114.6-inch wheelbase, stands 56.3 inches tall and 78.3 inches wide.
+Hydroformed steel sections are used for the front rails of the full-perimeter frame.
+Measuring 212 inches long overall, the Grand Marquis rides a 114.6-inch wheelbase and stands 56.3 inches tall and 78.3 inches wide.
 It is the longest and widest of its competitors, and is very similar in height.

 - Standard 17-inch wheels

 The Grand Marquis has a standard front bench seat and a rear bench seat, seating six.
 Eight-way power-adjustable driver and front-passenger seats with leather are standard.
 A steering-wheel with audio and climate controls is optional.

 - 20.6 cubic feet of trunk space, larger than that of competitors

 - Standard keyless entry via a keyfob or door keypad